fast-down/mmap-io/README.md

 let mmap = MemoryMappedFile::builder("hp.bin")
     .mode(MmapMode::ReadWrite)
-    .size(1 << 20)
+    .size(2 * 1024 * 1024) // 2MB - typical huge page size
-    .huge_pages(true) // best-effort; falls back safely
+    .huge_pages(true) // best-effort optimization
     .create()?;
 ```

-If the system is not configured for huge pages, mapping silently falls back to normal pages and still functions correctly.
+**Important Notes:**
+- Huge pages are a performance optimization hint, not a guarantee
+- The mapping will function correctly regardless of whether huge pages are used
+- On Linux, THP provides automatic, transparent fallback to normal pages
+- Performance benefits are most noticeable with large, frequently-accessed mappings

 <br>